 MetalHeads flags are handmade in Erie, Pennsylvania.
 As their name suggests, they have some incredibly cool metal flag designs of the American flag, Semper Fi, and several other designs.
 Many of their American flag designs come with custom messages like “God Bless America” and “Don’t Tread on Me.”

-Recap: Best Suppliers of Flags Made in the USA
+Recap: Best Suppliers of Official American Flags Made in the USA

 - Valley Forge Flag – Made in Wyomissing, PA